Man eats $120,000 banana taped to wall at Miami art exhibition | DW | 08.12.2019

 "Art performance ... hungry artist," he said, as he peeled the banana and took a bite.
 "Do you have more? $150,000?
 Tasting good," he continued.

-He was sat then down for questioning by an unamused representative of the Paris-based Galerie Perrotin, which represents Cattelan.
+He was then taken aside for questioning by an unamused representative of the Paris-based Galerie Perrotin, which represents Cattelan.

 The art is the 'idea'